 This course provides a three-dimensional model for understanding why certain students act irresponsibly inside and outside the classroom.
 It involves an intrapersonal approach that focuses on students' internal dialogue, and helps them resolve their inner conflicts, develop more productive self-talk and become more responsible and self-disciplined.
-EDIN 545/Encouraging Skillful, Critical and Creative Thinking 3 cr Based on recent brain research and learner-centered principles, this is a practical experiential course on how to teach for, of, and about thinking.
+EDIN 545/Encouraging Skillful, Critical and Creative Thinking 3 cr.

+Based on recent brain research and learner-centered principles, this is a practical experiential course on how to teach for, of, and about thinking.
 Topics include the thoughtful and respectful classroom, specific thinking skills and processes, questioning frameworks and methods, metacognition and reflection, graphic organizers, and cooperative learning to enhance thinking.

-EDIN 559/The Bully-Proof Classroom 3 cr.
+EDIN 559/The Bully-Proof Classroom

+3 cr.

 Bullying is an important issue facing families, schools, communities, and society.
 Understand the issues and develop strategies to address the problem.
 Examine socialization curriculum and gain an awareness of bullying behavior, the reaction of the victim, the responsibility of bystanders, and how to create a bully proof assurance in classrooms and schools.
+EDIN 546 The Culturally Distinctive Classroom Strategies for classroom engagement and lesson delivery in a changing diverse classroom will be examined.
+The focus is on understanding ourselves in today's society in order to understand and guide our young learners.
+A study of multiculturalism, the changing diverse learners through a lens of their socioeconomic status and making lasting parental connections within our school communities will be explored.
+EDIN 548/Styles of Teaching:

-EDIN 548/Styles of Teaching: Personality Type in the Classroom 3 cr.
+Personality Type in the Classroom 3 cr.